-If we are introducing a Sign-Oﬀ in our process, we have to balance the risks it mitigates (coordination of eﬀort, quality control, information sharing) with the risks it introduces (delays and process bottlenecks).
+If we are introducing a Sign-Off in our process, we have to balance the risks it mitigates (coordination of effort, quality control, information sharing) with the risks it introduces (delays and process bottlenecks).

-If we build in Redundancy, this mitigates the risk of a single point of fail-ure, but introduces risks around synchronizing data and communication between the systems.
+If we build in Redundancy, this mitigates the risk of a single point of failure, but introduces risks around synchronizing data and communication between the systems.

 xiv